-In nursery and preschool, Footprints International School offers full time or part time classes and parents can choose between the morning session or the afternoon session for their child.
+In nursery and preschool, Footprints International School offers full time or part time classes.
+Part-time classes run from 8:00am to 11:30am.

 Supervision of students is provided from 7:30am to 12:00pm for students who only attend the morning session.
-For those students in preschool who only attend the afternoon session we have supervision available starting at 12:45pm.
+For full day students, they may access the library, study hall and playground after lunch.
+Children in preschool and kindergarten who are full day students have a supervised lunch and rest time between 11:30am-1:30pm.
 We ask that parents pick up their child by 5:00pm.
-For full day students, they may access the library, study hall and playground after lunch.
-Children in preschool and kindergarten who are full day students have a supervised lunch and rest time between 11:30am-1:30 pm.